Professor of History

 Teaching fields: Ancient, Medieval, Early Modern Europe

-While I have been teaching college students since 1988, my history with Presbyterian College began in 1999, having taught in New York for a number of years.
+While I have been teaching college students since 1988, my history with Presbyterian College began in 1999.

 Over the course of my career as a professor, I have taught many different courses, but the fields where I have been asked to do most of my teaching cover western history from its beginnings to about 1700 A.D.
 What follows is a list of the courses that I have taught at PC: